Language

 await Task.Delay(milliseconds);

-// Waits until all tasks have completed.
+// Waits until all tasks complete.

 await Task.WhenAll(task1, task2, task3);